-To fulfil monitoring and evaluating activities, a secretariat works within the MA (MRD Forestry, Fisheries and Hunting Department, Unit of Fisheries, Aquaculture and Managing Authority of the Fisheries Operational Programme).
+To fulfil monitoring and evaluating activities, a secretariat works within the MA (PMO Deputy State Secretariat for Agricultural and Rural Development Programmes, Department of Managing Authority, EU Fisheries Funds Unit).
 The Unit is responsible for the comparison of the achieved results with the aimed results during the FOP implementation and for the preparation of annual reports and the organisation of MC meetings.